I Passed for White: Plot

 Bernice Lee (Sonya Wilde) is a young woman of mixed African and European ancestry, living in Chicago with her family.
 She is mistaken for a fully white woman by a white man who repeatedly suggests a romantic encounter.
 Her brother, more obviously of mixed heritage, fights off the man.
 Bernice's grandmother consoles her when she confides her troubles.

 After a failed attempt at looking for employment as a black woman, she decides to leave town.
 She begins to use the name Lila Brownell and live as a white woman.
-On the plane to New York City, she meets and eventually marries the man of her dreams – Rick Leyton (James Franciscus) – and fails to mention her African ancestry, an important omission as interracial marriage is not a constitutional right in 1960.
+On the plane to New York City, she meets and eventually marries the man of her dreams – Rick Leyton (James Franciscus) – and fails to mention her African ancestry, an important omission as interracial marriage is heavily stigmatized in 1960.
 Rick and his wealthy family and friends are white.
 Her white friend Sally (Patricia Michon) and black maid Bertha (Isabel Cooley) both advise her not to tell him.
 She becomes pregnant, and fears the child will have black features or coloring – and gets a book to read about this unlikely possibility, which she hides.
 Rick eventually discovers it, and their maid claims the book belongs to her.

 Lila goes into premature labor and has a stillborn child, but cries out "Is the baby black?" after she awakens from anesthesia.
 This leads Rick to suspect that his wife has been unfaithful.
-Eventually, she and her husband divorce without Bernice's having revealed her true name or past.
-She then returns to her family in Chicago and her original identity.
+She and her husband have a bitter quarrel after she is discharged from the hospital.
+While her husband accuses her of lying about her family, her history, and her past, Lila is unwilling to tell the truth about her racial ancestry.
+After he gives himself time to come to terms with what has happened, Lila decides that it would be best for her to leave without a trace and go back to her original family.
+She tells her friend Sally her real name as a final good-bye and returns to her family in Chicago and her original identity.

 The ending is an example of the tragic mulatto trope.